-The Office of Accessibility Resources and Accommodations (ARA) serves as a central point of information and leadership to ensure equal access and full participation for students with a range of abilities in all programs and activities at Saginaw Valley State University.
-Approximately, 400 undergraduate and graduate students with varying abilities receive services or support through the ARA.
+The Office of Accessibility Resources and Accommodations (ARA) serves as a central point for information and leadership to ensure equal access and full participation for students with a range of abilities in all programs and activities at Saginaw Valley State University.
+Approximately, 500 undergraduate and graduate students with varying abilities receive services or support through the ARA.
 It is our goal to work with both you and your student so that every student has a wonderful collegiate experience at SVSU!

 Students are registered in a secure system called AIMs.
 In that system, the students’ documentation is stored, their accommodations are noted and letters explaining the accommodations may be printed and given to faculty at the students’ discretion.
 AIMs is also the place where faculty log-in to upload tests for students testing in ARA and explain to the staff what instructions to follow when testing their students.